lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 - `queue`: The queue to be used to enqueue the image to the presentation engine.
 - `pPresentInfo`: A `VkPresentInfoKHR` structure with the information for presenting the image.

 The `VkPresentInfoKHR` structure can be used to present more than one image.
 In this case we will be presenting just once at a time.
 The `pWaitSemaphores` will hold the list of semaphores that will be used to wait to present the images.
 Remember that this structure can refer to more than one image.
 In our case, is the same semaphore that we used for acquiring the image.
-The rest of attributes refer to the swap chain Vulkan handle and the indices of the images to be presented.
+The rest of attributes refer to the swap chain Vulkan handle and the indices of the images to be presented (the `imageIndex` parameter in the method).
 As in the case of acquiring the image, if the window has been resize we will get an error: `VK_ERROR_OUT_OF_DATE_KHR`.
 By now, we just return true if the window has been resized.
-At the end of the `presentImage`, we advance the index of the next image to be acquired.
+At the end of the `presentImage`, we advance the index of the next frame.

 We are almost there, I promise, it is turn now to review code of the `ForwardRenderActivity` class.
 Let's start with its constructor: